New England Journal of Medicine November 17, 2016

 Endpoint

-Key result: Palbociclib plus fulvestrant significantly improved progression-free survival in patients with HR-positive, HER2-negative breast cancer whose disease had progressed on endocrine therapy.
+Key result: Palbociclib plus fulvestrant significantly prolonged progression-free survival compared with fulvestrant alone in patients with previously treated advanced breast cancer.

 2016